Zenkit and GDPR Legislation

 The Zenkit service is used by customers around the world.
 We follow common practices used by SaaS softwares to provide that service.

 For example, Zenkit data is stored in Amazon Web Services (AWS) data centers located in Frankfurt, Germany (learn about their privacy practices here).
+Backups of your data are created regularly and are also stored in a separate AWS server in Frankfurt.
 We send periodic email updates and tips via our newsletter using Campaign Monitor (learn about their privacy practices here).

 We have taken steps to ensure that each of our service providers are GDPR compliant, and have signed a Data Processing Agreement (DPA) with each of them.